 of $f(\theta, x, y^*)$ with respect to the parameters $\theta$.
 During training, the parameters are iteratively updated as

 using a scalar learning rate $\eta$.
-More advanced optimizers like Adam~\citep{kingmaAdamMethodStochastic2015} introduce additional terms, such as momentum and parameter-wise adaptive learning rates, while retaining the core idea of computing the gradient and stepping in the opposite direction.
-Instead of using the exact gradient $\nabla f$, one can also train the model with an \emph{approximate gradient} $g$, such as the forward gradient introduced in \Cref{sub:forward_gradient}, by replacing $\nabla f$ in \Cref{eq:sgd_update_step} with $g$.
+More advanced optimizers like Adam~\cite{kingmaAdamMethodStochastic2015} introduce additional terms, such as momentum and parameter-wise adaptive learning rates, while retaining the core idea of computing the gradient and stepping in the opposite direction.
+Instead of using the exact gradient $\nabla f$, one can also train the model with an \emph{approximate gradient} $g$ like the forward gradient by replacing $\nabla f$ in \cref{eq:sgd_update_step} with $g$.

 Computing the gradient $\nabla f$ is a non-trivial task.
 Multiple methods exist, for example, by analytically deriving a closed-form solution or numerically approximating the gradient using the finite differences approach.
-However, most are impractical for complex neural networks due to inefficient computation and numerical instability~\citep{baydinAutomaticDifferentiationMachine2018}.
-This is why automatic differentiation, specifically backpropagation~\citep{rumelhartLearningRepresentationsBackpropagating1986,linnainmaa1970representation}, is commonly used to compute gradients for neural network training.
+However, most are impractical for complex neural networks due to inefficient computation and numerical instability~\cite{baydinAutomaticDifferentiationMachine2018}.
+This is why automatic differentiation, specifically backpropagation~\cite{rumelhartLearningRepresentationsBackpropagating1986,linnainmaa1970representation}, is commonly used to compute gradients for neural network training.

 \emph{Automatic differentiation (AD)} is a computationally efficient approach for computing partial derivatives by repeatedly applying the chain rule and simplifying intermediate results to numerical values.
 The objective function $f(\theta, x, y^*)$ is a function composition whose derivative can be calculated using the chain rule.
 As an example, let us consider a function composition $f:\mathbb{R}\to\mathbb{R}, x\mapsto g_3(g_2(g_1(x)))$ with $g_i:\mathbb{R}\to\mathbb{R}$ and let $h_i=(g_i\circ\dots\circ g_1)(x)$.
 The derivative of $y=f(x)$ with respect to $x$ is